 Years 7 and 8 – Matawara

-In Matawara we believe we are creators of dreams, experiences and inspiration.
-When we collaborate with others we have the opportunity to make a difference in our world.
+In Matawara we are visionaries, creators and dreamers.
+Independently and in collaboration with others, we have the opportunity to make a difference in our world.

 Through the leadership opportunities that are provided, we have a responsibility to care deeply and respect ourselves and others, our learning, our planet and humanity.